 11. Having fun

-Collaborative groups that work particularly well together should enjoy each others company and get together outside of the office sometimes to socialize and have fun.
+Collaborative groups that work particularly well together should enjoy each other’s company and get together outside of the office sometimes to socialize and have fun.

-Creative such positive relationships with colleagues can make for a much more relaxed environment and reduce conflicts.
+Creating such positive relationships with colleagues can make for a much more relaxed environment and reduce conflicts.

-A powerful team is the foundation of high-performing business and a good team ethic may lead to the success and smooth running of a company.
+A powerful team is the foundation of a high-performing business and a good team ethic may lead to the success and smooth running of a company.
 If employees do not feel each other’s support and do not work well together, problems, conflicts, and risks can arise.

 Would you like to learn about some threatening roles in companies that only interfere with the processes and inhibit the overall teamwork?
 Watch this fun video here: